In this article

 In workspaces, a Doc Maker can create new docs, and create and manage folders.
-Within docs, a Doc Maker can administer things like changing the title and icon, adjusting the timezone, and configuring doc and section locking.
+Within docs, a Doc Maker can do things like change and edit the title and icon, adjust the timezone, and configure doc sharing.
 Only Doc Makers can delete docs.

-Admins are also considered Doc Makers.
-But in addition to regular Doc Maker privileges, admins can manage workspace billing, change workspace settings, and manage workspace membership.
-Admins also get emails about membership changes and requests.
+Admins are also considered Doc Makers, but in addition to regular Doc Maker privileges, admins can manage workspace billing, change workspace settings, and manage workspace membership.
+Admins also receive emails about membership changes and requests.

 Managing new Doc Makers

-Please note this only applies to workspaces with a paid subscription.
+Please note that this only applies to workspaces with paid subscriptions.

-If an Editor creates a new doc, they'll become a billable Doc Maker.
-You have a few options for how this works, which are managed via your workspace settings > Access.
+If an Editor creates a new doc, they'll immediately become a billable Doc Maker.
+You have a few options for how this works, which you can manage via your workspace settings > Access.